tom-krieger/sshkeymgmt/REFERENCE.md

 Create Unix users and Unix groups and roll out the ssh keys of the users.
 Groups of users can be defined and rolled out.
-A user is regarded as a user group with only one member.
+A single user is regarded as a user group with only one member.

 #### Examples